ahmedelwakil/test/README.md

 # test
- - This is a basic api CRUD operation on the User Table \n
+ - This is a basic api CRUD operation on the User Table
  - This demo uses token verification
  - This demo include necessary User Migrations/Factory/Seeder/Model/Controller + API routes
  - This demo is missing Controller Validation and Permission Middlware